ramrom/chitrana/dev_notes.md

   - shows a spinner icon or something when data (ajax call) is in process of being fetched
   - display/remove axis labels
   - display/remove grid lines for line and bar chart

+- Admin
+  - globally accessible, so you can display easy in a panel
+  - diags, should be able to see all charts and next call for ajax data refresh

 TODO FOR SURE: